wyenox/image_viewer/Appendix/Moly Kit Integration/README.md

 Makepad apps.

-We will construct from the [last part of the base image viewer tutorial](https://publish.obsidian.md/makepad-docs/Tutorials/Image+Viewer/7+-+Adding+Animations), to progresively integrate a couple of LLM chats with capabilities to interact with our previous image viewer.
+We will construct from the [last part of the base image viewer tutorial](https://publish.obsidian.md/makepad-docs/Tutorials/Image+Viewer/7+-+Adding+Animations), to progressively integrate a couple of LLM chats with capabilities to interact with our previous image viewer.

 We will break this guide into 3 big fully functional steps: